Quick Answer

 - Understand the applicable statute of limitations: Research the laws in your jurisdiction to determine the specific time limit for filing an accident claim.

-- Act promptly: Don't delay in filing your claim, even if you are unsure about the extent of your injuries or damages.
+- Act promptly: Don't delay in opening your claim, even if you are unsure about the extent of your injuries or damages.

-Even though you may be going through tough times, it’s essential to delay any action as little as possible.
+Even though you may be going through tough times, it's essential to delay action as little as possible.
+Mighty's AI handles the claim work for you — so you don't have to manage the legal process yourself while you're recovering.

 Can My Insurance Company Deny My Claim?